One of the best of the Agastache varieties is Agastache ‘Sweet Lili’. This is a brilliant pink flowering selection of the species Agastache aurantica.

 In winter you can prune A. ‘Sweet Lili’ back to the ground and it will bounce back in spring.

 - Botanical Name – Agastache aurantica ‘Sweet Lili’

 - Position – Full sun to part shade.

 - Soil – Humus rich, well drained.

-- Flowers – Pink
+- Flowers – Pink to apricot.

 - Foliage – Mid green

 Agastache ‘Sweet Lili’ is available for sale from the following nurseries